ibm-cloud-docs/discovery-data/collection-types.md

 <!-- 2.1.3 c/s help for the *Select a Data Source* page CP4D.
 Do not delete. -->

-In {{site.data.keyword.discovery-data_short}}, you can crawl documents you upload or connect to from a remote data source.
+In {{site.data.keyword.discovery-data_short}}, you can crawl documents from a local source that you upload or from a remote data source that you connect to.
 Learn more about the supported data sources and how to configure them.
 {:shortdesc}

 ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}} only**